My Phone Page

 PICTURE COMING SOON (I HOPE)

 This is my eighteenth vintage phone, a black Automatic Electric model 80 desk phone which I bought at a flea market for $4.
 This is Automatic Electric's equivalent to the Western Electric 500.
 The plunger buttons are metal, and the cradle is shaped differently (termed the "walking cradle", from the ability for the handset to fall squarely onto the cradle even while walking; I have yet to test this theory).
 The dial is a bit sluggish, but pulses successfully.
-The ringer has been disabled, apparently.
-There is a small rotary control on the bottom with numbers from 0-4, whose function I am not sure of yet (is currently set to 0).
-The ringer volume control is missing, so maybe this replaced it?
+The ringer is meant for use on a party line (apparently a 42Hz type), and therefore doesn't work on modern-day 20Hz ringing current.
 The baseplate has a "Telephone Extension Corp." sticker over the original "Monophone" branding, with info on the model number, ringer equivalence, a date of 4/79 (probably when it was refurbished), and the word "GRANDFATHERED" in the space for the FCC registration number.
 Likely during the refurbishment, the original line cord was replaced with a modular-type flat cord with lugs attached to three of the four wires (the black wire was clipped); does anyone have a spare original-style line cord?
-It currently refuses to ring, despite being wired correctly.
-Hopefully, I can figure out the problem.
+It currently refuses to ring, due to the party line ringer.
+Hopefully, I can find a proper straight-line (SL) ringer to replace it.

 DIAL (coming soon) | RING (coming soon)